sketch-hq/SketchAPI/docs/guides/preferences.md

 If you’re using the Beta version, you’ll need to run `defaults write com.bohemiancoding.sketch3.beta disableAutomaticSafeMode true`.

-If you want to restore the default behaviour, run `defaults delete com.bohemiancoding.sketch3 disableAutomaticSafeMode`.
+If you want to restore the default behavior, run `defaults delete com.bohemiancoding.sketch3 disableAutomaticSafeMode`.

 ## Listen to all actions in the Action API